 - Complete the custom order form and submit

 - We will email a custom quote to you, of which you will have until 10 pm the same day to accept.

 - PLEASE NOTE: Once you have confirmed an order from Bitprime, you are legally obligated to follow through with the purchase.
 Please read our terms and conditions for more information.

 Can I Sell You My Coin?

-Yes of course you can!
+Yes, of course, you can!
 You will need to be a verified customer first which you can do here.
-If you are wanting to sell coin follow these steps –
+If you want to sell coin follow these steps:

 - We will then quote you a price